ousmanebarry/maze-solver/README.md

 ## Usage

-Navigate to the `src/main` folder and compile the java files with the following command :
+Navigate to the `src/main/` folder and compile the java files with the following command :

 ```bash
 javac *.java
 ```

-Navigate back to the `src` folder and run the `Solver.java` with the following command :
+Navigate back to the `src/` folder and run the `Solver.java` with the following command :

 ```bash
 java main.Solver maze1